MaxManis/rifs/README.md

 - `serviceName`: (Optional) A name for the mock service.
 - `port`: The port number on which the mock service will run.
 - `routes`: An object defining the routes for the mock service.
 Each route is defined by:
-- - `method`: The HTTP method (e.g., get, post).
+- - `method`: The HTTP method in Lower case (e.g., get, post).
 - - `response`: A function defining the response.
-A function is receives the request object and the response object.
+The function receives the request object, the next function, and a utility object (rifsUtils).
 - - `responseDelay`: (Optional) Value in milliseconds, a period of time that your route need to wait before beginning of the response.
+- - `statusCode`: (Optional) The HTTP status code for the response.
+- - `responseHeaders`: (Optional) An object representing the headers for the response.
+- - `middlewares`: (Optional) An array of middleware functions to be executed before the response.

 ## Configuration Execution